BuzzteeBear/OpenXR-MotionCompensation/docs/README.md

 - `[startup]`: You can modify oxrmc's behavior on application start, e.g. disable a specific feature by setting the corresponding key to 0.
   - `enabled`: you can disable all functionality globally or for a single application.
 Note that you cannot enable a single application if oxrmc is disabled globally in the default config file.
 Modifying this setting requires an application restart.
   - `physical_enabled`: initialization of physical tracker (motion controller or vive tracker) on startup can be skipped (e.g. if you're using a virtual tracker).
 Modifying this setting requires an application restart.
-  - `overlay_enabled`: enable initialization of the graphical overlay (for example if it's not required because of using a physical tracker or if the position of the center of rotation is successfully setup and `load_ref_pose_from_file` = 1 is used).
+  - `overlay_enabled`: enable initialization of the graphical overlay (for example it may not be necessary when using a physical tracker and/or a [locked reference pose](#locking-the-reference-pose)).
+Disabling the overlay may prevent crashes on startup for some games.
 Changing this value requires the VR session to be restarted.
   - `physical_early_init`: initialize physical tracker as soon instead of as late as possible.
 May be required in native OpenXR games / sims that do not support motion controllers input (e.g. iRacing).
 May avoid conflicts with other OpenXR layers (e.g. eye tracking in OpenXR toolkit).
 Modifying this setting requires an application restart.
   - `auto_activate`: automatically activate motion compensation on application start and configuration reloading.
   - `auto_activate_delay`: delay auto-activation by specified number of seconds.
 The required time for successful activation may vary, depending on application and tracker type used.